 - Food Waste: 25 percent of all freshwater consumed in the US is associated with discarded food; about as much as the volume of Lake Erie.

 - Pumping and Treating Water: In California, for example, water-related energy use accounts for 20 percent of all electricity use in the state.
-15 percent of it goes toward moving water large distances for irrigation.
+15 percent of it goes toward moving water large distances for irrigation, however, more water-efficient irrigation technologies tend to use more energy.

 - Electricity Production: Electricity is water intensive: Nearly half of all water withdrawals – both freshwater and ocean water – in the US are used for cooling at thermoelectric power plants.